Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 Also, treating Theorem \ref{theoremGFfriendly} as though it ``came first'' is a bit silly in the sense that both theorems use the same main lemma (Lemma \ref{lemmaglobaldecay}), and the argument from that lemma to Theorem \ref{theoremGFQD} is significantly easier than the argument from that lemma to Theorem \ref{theoremGFfriendly}.
 In any case, it is interesting to have a natural example of a measure which is both quasi-decaying and friendly but not absolutely friendly.

 Our last theorem relating quasi-decay to conformal dynamics is in the setting of rational functions.
-Its proof uses a recent theorem of M.~Szostakiewicz, A.~Zdunik, and the fourth-named author regarding ``fine inducing'', as well as the rigidity result of W.~Bergweiler, A.~E.~Eremenko, and S.~J.~van Strien mentioned earlier.
-We recall (cf. \cite{InoquioRivera}) that if $T:X\to X$ is a dynamical system, then a potential function $\phi:X\to\R$ is called \emph{hyperbolic} if there exists $n\in\N$ such that $\sup(S_n \phi) < P(T^n,S_n \phi)$, where $P(T,\phi)$ is the pressure of $\phi$ with respect to $T$.
+Its proof uses results of M.~Szostakiewicz, A.~Zdunik, and the fourth-named author that utilize ``fine inducing'', as well as the rigidity result of W.~Bergweiler, A.~E.~Eremenko, and S.~J.~van Strien mentioned earlier.
+We recall that if $T:X\to X$ is a dynamical system, then a potential function $\phi:X\to\R$ is called \emph{hyperbolic} if there exists $n\in\N$ such that $\sup(S_n \phi) < P(T^n,S_n \phi)$, where $S_n\phi \df \sum_{k=0}^{n-1} \phi\circ T^k$ and $P(T,\phi)$ is the pressure of $\phi$ with respect to $T$.
+(The notion of hyperbolic potentials was introduced in \cite{InoquioRivera} and generalizes the notion of \emph{pressure gap} corresponding to $n=1$, which was introduced in \cite{DenkerUrbanski}.
+Note that $\phi$ is a hyperbolic potential with respect to $T$ if and only if $S_n\phi$ has pressure gap with respect to $T^n$ for some $n\ge 1$.)